dontdude/Weather-WebApp/README.md

 # Weather-WebApp
-A Node App that takes input city name, and give the weather of that city using OpenweatherMap API.
+A NodeJS App that takes input city name, and give the weather of that city using OpenweatherMap API.